matijakolaric-com/django-music-publisher/docs/manual_royaltycalculations.rst

   * ISWC
   * ISRC

-* a column with amount to be distributed
+* a column with amount to be distributed, values must be numeric

+Values for these columns must be present in all rows.

 In most cases, no pre-processing is required.
 Most of societies and other senders of royalty statements have an option of sending them in CSV format.